ncbi/vadr/documentation/alerts.md

-  This sequence is similar to `TOY50-AE1` except the stretch of Ns begins at position 29 and continues to the position 38 (`seq coords:29..38:+`) which is the final position of the sequence causing the *ambgnt3s* alert with description *N_AT_END* to be reported because the sequence ends with a stretch of 10 consecutive Ns.
+  This sequence is similar to `TOY50-AE1` except the stretch of Ns begins at position 29 and continues to the position 38 (`seq coords:29..38:+`) which is the final position of the sequence causing the *ambgnt3s* alert with description *AMBIGUITY_AT_END* to be reported because the sequence ends with a stretch of 10 consecutive Ns.
 Because the final 2 nucleotides of the CDS are Ns like in `TOY50-AS1`, the same *ambgnt3c* alert is reported.